thomas051083/psd-psw/_pswlf-2020/1f-occ5.md

       <br>This session is a brief introduction on empathy, and how to connect to Emotion Design.
       <br>
       <br>Learning Outcomes:
-      <br>• Learn the value of developing empathy in the public service
+      <br>• Learn the value of developing empathy in the public service.
-      <br>• Know about developing empathy through emotional design
+      <br>• Know about developing empathy through emotional design.
       <br>
       <a href="https://www.eventbrite.sg/e/is-there-room-for-emotional-design-in-public-service-tickets-117753332387">Click here to register.</a>
     </td>